-Of the many uses of bentonite clay is with animals.
+Bentonite clay is also great for animals.
 When taken internally, it doesn’t know if it’s in the body of a child, an adult or an animal.
 It goes to work attracting toxins, allergens, parasites and bacteria, while cleaning the intestinal tract.
 It’s reasonable to assume that if bentonite clay successfully treats a condition in one type of animal (including people!) that it will also be effective treating the same condition in another type of animal.
 Compared to harmful and often expensive prescription drugs, natural clay is often a good option to consider and it is completely safe and non-toxic.

 People have used our clay for dogs with arthritis, giardia, yeast infections, diarrhea, kidney disease, SARDS, allergies, itching, dental plaque and more.
 Other customers have used our clay for cats for vomiting, arthritis, bacterial infections, abscesses, poor appetite and more.
 You can find our bentonite clay reviews on the individual product pages of our online store.